17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 How about staying in a beachfront villa on St. Maarten?
 (Credit: Coral Beach Club)

-When it comes to 5-star hotels in St. Maarten (Dutch side), Coral Beach Club pretty well ticks all the boxes.
+When it comes to 5-star resorts in St. Maarten, the Coral Beach Club pretty well ticks all the boxes.

 Operated by Oyster Bay Beach Resort (#13 above) and located on the same property, it offers 24 condominium-style villas and townhouses with Italian gourmet kitchens and washers/dryers.